learn-co-students/nested-hash-iteration-code-along-re-coded-000/README.md

 end
 ```

-Again, let's check it out in the terminal.
+Again, let's jump into our `binding.pry`.
 You should see:

 ```bash
 > attribute